Russ Ballard: Songwriting

 Ballard left Argent in 1974 and pursued a solo and songwriting career.
-He wrote such hits as Three Dog Night's "Liar" (originally recorded by Argent), Hot Chocolate's 1977 UK chart topper "So You Win Again", and Rainbow's 1979 hit "Since You Been Gone".
-Head East had also recorded the song in 1978 for its self-titled album, and before that it was included in Ballard's 1976 solo album Winning.
-Ballard also wrote Rainbow's 1981 song "I Surrender", which charted at number 3 in the UK.
+He wrote such hits as Three Dog Night's "Liar" (originally recorded by Argent), Hot Chocolate's 1977 UK chart topper "So You Win Again", and Rainbow's hits "Since You Been Gone" (UK number 6 in 1979) and "I Surrender" (UK number 3 in 1981).
+Head East had recorded Since You Been Gone in 1978 for their self-titled album, and before that it was included on Ballard's 1976 solo album Winning.

 Ballard wrote and performed on Roger Daltrey's first two solo albums, Daltrey (1973) and Ride a Rock Horse (1975).
 Daltrey recorded some other Russ Ballard originals for his McVicar soundtrack, and his albums Under a Raging Moon and Can't Wait to See the Movie.
 Ballard undertook a tour with Roger Daltrey in 1985, playing guitar and singing one of his own songs.
 British pop band Hello recorded Ballard's "New York Groove" in 1975, reaching No. 7 in Germany and No. 9 in the UK.

 "New York Groove" would also be recorded three years later by Ace Frehley, who turned the tune into a stateside hit.

 Ballard also wrote the No. 17, 1981 hit for Santana, called "Winning", which appeared on their album entitled Zebop! and had previously been released by Ballard himself on his second solo album.
 To promote the Winning album he toured Europe and the US in October and November 1976, working with the John Stanley Media Management Company and a four-piece band, performing at large theatre venues in Europe and medium-sized clubs such as The Bottom Line in New York and the Whisky a Go Go in Los Angeles.